cdaven/noteexplorer/README.md

 Of course, NoteExplorer must know the format of your IDs to be able to detect them.
 The default value is 14 digits (in regular expressions speak, this is "\d{14}"), which is a timestamp like 20210119212027.
 You can specify another format with the `--id-format` option.

+IDs are assumed to be numerical, which also means that they are compared with case sensitivity, which is faster and easier.

 ID links are simple enough: `[[20210119212027]]`.
 Just the ID, no filename or title.

 ### Specifying the ID of a note